jmoy/pierce-arith/README.md

 a little language in Happy and Alex.
 In particular it uses monadic lexers and parsers in order to gracefully recover from errors.

+Make sure you have Cabal installed and build with cabal build and run with cabal run

 Please send your comments to jyotirmoy@jyotirmoy.net